 - D.1 Allegations of inappropriate behaviour should, wherever possible, be dealt with informally by discussion between the student(s) and relevant member of staff.
 Students may be advised or informally warned about their behaviour and the potential consequences, and be sign-posted to relevant support services.
-Where it is not appropriate or practical for the member of staff to do this, the matter should be referred to their line manager. - D.2 In urgent situations where it is necessary to protect the safety of persons attending the University, a member of staff may ask the Academic Registrar (via the Head of Security) to effect the immediate suspension or partial exclusion of the student pending application of the formal Student Disciplinary Procedure as set out below. - D.3 The Student Disciplinary Procedure will be invoked following an allegation of misconduct to the Academic Registrar or Head of School. - D.4 Allegations of misconduct should be submitted in writing via e-mail to cliaison@uclan.ac.uk, and form SDP1 is available for use in these circumstances.
+Where it is not appropriate for the member of staff to do this, the matter should be referred to the Academic Registrar or the student's Head of School. - D.2 In urgent situations where it is necessary to protect the safety of persons attending the University, a member of staff may ask the Academic Registrar (via the Head of Security) to effect the immediate suspension or partial exclusion of the student pending application of the formal Student Disciplinary Procedure as an interim precautionary measure see below. - D.3 The Student Disciplinary Procedure will be invoked following an allegation of misconduct to the Academic Registrar or Head of School.

+- D.4 Allegations of misconduct should be submitted in writing via e-mail to cliaison@uclan.ac.uk.
+Form SDP1 is available for use in these circumstances.
 The written complaint should include a chronology of the alleged incident(s) including times and dates, together with any supporting evidence e.g. screenshots, e-mails or witness statements.
 If the police have been involved, the allegation should include the crime reference number and the details of any action taken to date by the police. - D.5 The Academic Registrar and/or Head of School will undertake an initial assessment of the allegation to determine the appropriate course of action.
-In serious, complex or sensitive cases e.g. allegations involving criminal or sexual misconduct, an initial meeting will be convened comprising the Academic Registrar, Head of School, Director of Student Services (or nominee(s) from the relevant area(s) e.g. student accommodation) and a member of the Compliance Team to decide on the appropriate course of action. - D.6 Potential courses of action may include one or more of the following: - that there is no case to answer and no action should be taken; - that some form of alternative, informal resolution should take place; - that the matter should referred to an alternative University procedure e.g. Unfair Means,

-Fitness to Practise or Fitness to Study;

-- that the matter should be referred for action at Stage 1 of the Procedure (see below); - that the matter should be referred for action at a Stage 2 disciplinary interview (see below); - that the matter should be referred for action at a Stage 3 disciplinary hearing (see below); - that an investigation is required because there is a dispute about the facts or further information is required; - that an interim suspension or other interim precautionary measures should be put in place; - that the matter should be dealt with summarily, where there is evidence that the incident occurred and where the student agrees to sign a statement of acceptance.
+In serious, complex or sensitive cases (e.g. allegations involving criminal or sexual misconduct), an initial meeting will be convened comprising the Academic Registrar, Head of School, Director of Student Services (or nominee(s) from the relevant area(s) e.g. student accommodation) and a member of the Student Compliance Team to decide on the appropriate course of action. - D.6 Potential courses of action may include one or more of the following: - that there is no case to answer and no action should be taken; - that some form of alternative, informal resolution should take place; - that the matter should be referred to an alternative University procedure e.g. Academic Misconduct, Fitness to Practise or Fitness to Study; - that the matter should be referred for action at Stage 1 of the Procedure (see section G): - that the matter should be referred to a Stage 2 disciplinary interview (see section H); - that the matter should be referred to a Stage 3 disciplinary hearing (see section I); - that an investigation is required because there is a dispute about the facts or further information is required (see section F): - that an interim suspension or other interim precautionary measures should be put in place (see section E2); - that the matter should be dealt with summarily, where there is evidence that the incident occurred and where the student agrees to sign a statement of acceptance.